argonne-lcf/user-guides/docs/running-jobs/job-and-queue-scheduling.md

 ## <a name="pbsnodes"></a>`pbsnodes` Get information about the current state of nodes ###
 [Reference Guide](https://help.altair.com/2022.1.0/PBS%20Professional/PBSReferenceGuide2022.1.pdf) Sec 2.7 page RG-36

-This is more for admins, but it can tell you what nodes are free (state), how many "CPUs" which is actually the number of threads (ncpus), how many GPUs (ngpus) which with some GPUs like Nvidia A100s can change depending on the MIG mode, and if the node is shared or not (sharing).
+This is more for admins, but it can tell you what nodes are free (state), how many "CPUs" which is actually the number of threads (ncpus), how many GPUs (ngpus) which with some GPUs like NVIDIA A100s can change depending on the MIG mode, and if the node is shared or not (sharing).

 `pbsnodes <node name>`: Everything there is to know about a node